Kent State University looks forward to having you here! This page will help walk you through the application process.

 Kent State University is experiencing a housing shortage and therefore cannot guarantee on-campus housing to incoming exchange students who are not coming as part of ISEP.
 The Office of Global Education does have resources to aid students in finding off-campus housing, and our staff is also here to help you.

-Only students who are 19 years old or younger by the first day of classes may apply for on-campus housing.
 Applying for housing does not guarantee that you will be able to get on-campus housing.
 On-campus housing is given on a first-come first-serve basis, so it is important that you apply for housing as soon as you have been accepted to Kent State.
+For information about housing options, visit Residence Services' website.
+To apply for housing, you must first have your Flashline username and password activated.
+The housing application can be found here.

 Off campus Housing